-You must create at least one new, permanent full-time equivalent (FTE) job for a Canadian citizen or permanent resident of Canada in the proposed business within 365 days (12 months) of your arrival date.
+You must create at least one new, permanent full-time equivalent (FTE) job for a Canadian citizen or permanent resident of Canada in the proposed business.

 You must also demonstrate the likelihood of supporting long-term employment of Canadians or permanent residents of Canada in the proposed business.